alexliu42/Python-Programing-Assigments-/Assignment1/README.md

 5. Create a function takes a user-supplied String input, sliceMe.
 Use slicing to return a list that contains every other letter in the word supplied.

 In this assignment, I implemented 5 functions including one Lambda function as instructed.
-For every question I interpreted the word until as an inclusive.
+For every question I interpreted the word "until" as an inclusive.
 For question 2-5, I printed out all the returning lists for the convenience of checking if the results are correct.
 I also implemented extra conditional statements for question 1-2 to ensure the inputs are in correct types to prevent for having errors.
 I did not do extra input checking for question 3 due to the simplicity of one line code, similarily to Lambda function.